I officially accept my nomination for a Libester award!

 Love - Creative - Flourish

-I am finding more time to prepare food for myself (my hunny likes to cook!) and its allowing me to be more creative and find joy in another part of what I do - the actual preparation part!
+I am finding more time to prepare food for myself and its allowing me to be more creative and find joy in another part of what I do - the actual preparation part!
 When you get caught up in nutrition consulting you think more about peoples' grocery shopping, their emotional stress, the reasons behind their cravings, potential deficiencies, therapeutic fruits/herbs, etc. and it's nice to just zone out and think only about actual FOOD without analyzing its meaning.
 Be here now.

 5. Finish this sentence: Dear Body, I love you because…